ritasker/dotnet-db-migrate/README.md

 ## License

-db-migrate is licensed under MIT.
-Refer to [LICENSE](https://github.com/ritasker/db-migrate/blob/master/LICENSE) for more information.
+dotnet-db-migrate is licensed under MIT.
+Refer to [LICENSE](https://github.com/ritasker/dotnet-db-migrate/blob/master/LICENSE) for more information.